3 natural solutions that can help

 But you also don't want to take any chances with your family's health, and are understandably reluctant to call an exterminator.

 Choosing a natural ant killer is the best ant removal strategy if you have children and pets at home.

-Here are 3 effective, non-toxic pest control methods that can stop an ant problem in its tracks.
+Here are 3 effective, non-toxic pest control methods that can stop ants in their tracks.

-Spray from a squirt bottle directly on the little marchers to stop them in their tracks.
-Wipe up any lingering incentive for followers by removing all traces of the little black ants with damp paper towels.
+Spray peppermint soap shavings mixed in water from a squirt bottle directly on the little marchers to stop them in their tracks.
+Wipe up any lingering incentive for followers by removing all traces of ants with damp paper towels.

 Use a Boric Acid Bait for Indoor Ant Control

 for indoor ant control.
 These baits work well using a minimum of insecticide.

 boric acid baits are also effective at eliminating the ringleader of an ant problem: the